Table of Contents In this article

 • Introductory balance transfer fee of 3% of each transfer (minimum $5) completed within the first four months of account opening.
 A balance transfer fee of 5% of each transfer ($5 minimum) applies if completed after four months of account opening.

-The Customized Cash Rewards card also has a balance transfer fee of 3%, but you won’t have to worry about that fee going up.
-You have only 60 days rather than four months, however, to complete any balance transfers to qualify for its introductory APR.
+The Customized Cash Rewards card also has a balance transfer fee of 3%, which will increase to 4% after the first 60 days from account opening.
+With the Customized Cash card, you also only have 60 days to complete any balance transfers to qualify for its introductory APR compared to four months with the Double Cash.

 The bottom line